Banking

 U.S. Income Tax

-I haven’t actually done the research myself, but according to a lot of people, the U.S. is apparently the only country in the world that taxes its citizens on income they make when living in another country.
+I believe the U.S. is one of three countries in the world that taxes its citizens on income they make when living in another country.
 But don’t be too discouraged – it isn’t quite as bad as it initially seems.

 I won’t go into too much detail, but I will briefly describe what I’ve learned about filing U.S. income taxes from another country.
 But first, know that I don’t think this applies to any U.S. government employees who are stationed abroad – your rules are different.
 And also, please don’t consider this legal or accounting advice… much better to consult an attorney or accountant before taking what I say as official.